activisthandbook/articles/partner.md

 > Let's talk!
 Fill out our **[partnership form](https://airtable.com/shrPR6xjDVSJNttuj)** or reach out to us via contact@activisthandbook.org

 # What is Activist Handbook?
 Activist Handbook is the Wikipedia for rebels.
-We write guides for activists all over the globe.
+We work together with activists all over the globe to write guides on how to engage in effective change-making.
 Anyone can contribute and it's completely free & open source.
 To learn more, check out our [about page](/en/about).

 # Become a partner 🙌
 ## How you can help us